-During the fiscal year ended December 31, 2013, the Board of Directors held four meetings.
-All six Directors attended all four meetings.
+During the fiscal year ended December 31, 2015, the Board held four meetings.
+All Directors attended all four meetings.
+Christopher W. Nolan, Sr. resigned from the Board and the Audit Committee on October 2, 2015, and attended all Board meetings in 2015 up to that date.

-The Board of Directors has a separately-designated standing Audit Committee, established in accordance with Section 3(a)(58)(A) of the Exchange Act, to oversee the accounting and financial reporting processes of the Company and to meet and review with the Company's independent auditors the plan, scope and results of its audits.
-Members of the Audit Committee are Messrs.
-Arthur M. Dresner, the Chairman, Andrew A. Boccone, and Christopher W. Nolan, Sr. All of the Audit Committee members are independent as that term is defined in the listing standards of NASDAQ, the Company's stock exchange since March 16.
-2009.
-Under NASDAQ rules, the Board of Directors is required to make certain findings about the independence and qualifications of the members of the Audit Committee of the Board.
+The Board has a separately-designated standing Audit Committee, established in accordance with Section 3(a)(58)(A) of the Exchange Act, to oversee the accounting and financial reporting processes of the Company and to meet and review with the Company's independent auditors the plan, scope and results of its audits.
+Members of the Audit Committee in 2015 were Messrs.
+Arthur M. Dresner, the Chairman, Andrew A. Boccone, and Christopher W. Nolan, Sr. (until his resignation on October 2, 2015).
+All of the Audit Committee members are independent as that term is defined in the listing standards of NASDAQ, the Company's stock exchange since March 16, 2009.
+Under NASDAQ rules, the Board is required to make certain findings about the independence and qualifications of the members of the Audit Committee of the Board.
 In addition to assessing the independence of the members under NASDAQ rules, the Board also considered the requirements of Section 10A(m)(3) and Rule 10a-3 under the Exchange Act.
 As a result of its review, the Board determined that the Audit Committee does not have a financial expert.
-However, Christopher W. Nolan, Sr., is considered "financially sophisticated" as that term is defined by NASDAQ, and Lawrence F. Maietta, a Certified Public Accountant and former member of the Audit Committee, acts as an advisor to the Audit Committee.
+However, Christopher W. Nolan, Sr. and S. Ari Papoulias, Mr. Nolan's replacement on the Board and on its Audit Committee, were both considered "financially sophisticated" as that term is defined by NASDAQ.
+Lawrence F. Maietta, a Certified Public Accountant and former member of the Audit Committee, acts as an advisor to the Audit Committee.
 Mr. Maietta would not be deemed independent for purposes of membership on the Audit Committee.
-The reason for the absence of a financial expert is that the Board of Directors determined that the expense involved did not justify recruiting one, considering Mr. Maietta's presence as an advisor and Mr. Nolan's "financially sophisticated" status.
-There were four meetings of the Audit Committee during the fiscal year ended December 31, 2013.
-All members attended all four meetings.
-A copy of the Audit Committee Charter is available on the Company's website at www.u-g.com/corporate.
+The reason for the absence of a financial expert is that the Board determined that the expense involved did not justify recruiting one, considering Mr. Maietta's presence as an advisor, and the "financially sophisticated" status of Mr. Nolan and now Mr. Papoulias.
+There were four meetings of the Audit Committee during the fiscal year ended December 31, 2015.
+All members attended all four meetings Mr. Nolan, who resigned on October 2, 2015, attended all meetings up to that date, and Mr. Papoulias was

-During the fiscal year ended December 31, 2013, the independent directors of the Company, Messrs.
+During the fiscal year ended December 31, 2015, the independent directors of the Company, Messrs.
 Lawrence F. Maietta, Arthur M. Dresner, Andrew A. Boccone, and Christopher W. Nolan, Sr., held two meetings in executive session without the presence of non-independent directors and management in accordance with NASDAQ rules.
 All of the independent directors were present at both of the meetings.
+Mr. Nolan resigned on October 2, 2015, and attended all meetings up to that date.
 No fee was paid to such directors for these meetings.